HragNajarian/HragNajarian/README.md

 I have a doctorate in Meteorology and I'm based in Boston, Massachusetts.

+I am passionate about joining the private sector to solve challenging issues efficiently and effectively.

 🧐 My expertise is primarily over the tropics understanding:
 * Tropical cyclones & hurricanes
 * The Madden-Julian Oscillation (MJO)